raynald/Notiz/Discovery_management.md

     Taxonomy: [Graph]
     Distributive vs. integrative negotiation
+        Distributive negotiation: competitive, one issue, win-lose approach
+        > usually involves a single issue - a "fixed-pie" - in which one person gains at the expense of the other.
+For example, haggling over the price of a rug in a bazaar is a distributive negotiation.
-        Distributive negotiation: competitive, one issue, win-lose approach Integrative negotiation: mutual gains, many issues, win-win approach
+        Integrative negotiation: mutual gains, many issues, win-win approach
+        > the outcomes available are no longer a "fixed-pie" divided among all parties.
+An agreement can be found that is better for both parites than what they would have reached through distributive negotiation.
 ##### 4.1.2 Rationality
     1. Definition often used
-    Rational under certainty
+    Rational under certainty: completeness, transitivity
-    Rational under uncertainty
+    Rational under uncertainty: completeness, transitivity, monotonicity, continuity, independence
     2. Definition: Rational behavior
-    Behaving rationally
+    *Behaving rationally* means
+    - the negotiaiotn _objectives_ are based on comprehensive motivations and
+    - the _measures_ to achieve these objectives are consistent and do not violate generally acceptable conventions/customes.
     3. Our hypothesis
+    Negotiation aprties will be considered as *behaving rationally* if
-    Conducted/monitored by professional persons of the negotiation party Of which a couple of persons are not directly participating in the negotiation but work in a sort of "back-office" / "head-office" functions
+    - The negotiation is Conducted/monitored by professional persons of the negotiation party
+    - Of which a couple of persons are not directly participating in the negotiation but work in a sort of "back-office" / "head-office" functions
-    Where the work culture permits an internal objective/criticla
+    - Where the work culture permits an internal objective/criticla
 #### 4.2 Negotiation Theories
 ##### 4.2.1 Harvard Method
     1. People: separate the people from the problem